simlei/bouncycryptool/README.md

 In case everything worked, you should see, after a while, a welcome banner, and a "scala > " prompt.
 For some operating systems, the prompt is not directly visible; if you suspect that is the case, just type a blank.

-If you see something like this, it works:
+If you see something like this, it works, and you can potentially say goodbye to any shell scripts, third-party program routines and everything, the BouncyCrypTool shell can take care of all that in the future!
+(With just a little bit of coding required, and it is fun coding since it is Scala :) )

 ```